jonluca/blog/_posts/2018-09-22-illegal-streams.md

 How were they doing this?
 All the real providers use the encryption built into HLS to prevent illegal streams.

 The streamers had done something much more clever.
 They were actually authenticating all these streams with valid keys.
-They did this by setting up an actual semi-proxy server to the official keyservers and wrapping the requests with the valid keys.
+They did this by setting up an semi-proxy server to the official keyservers and wrapping the requests with the valid keys.

 Let me explain.